-1. Introduction: Candidates are to provide TEP Application, Pre-Professional Snapshot, Pre-Admission to TEP seminar certificate, signed EDA Statement, Praxis Core exam attempt documentation (if applicable), and any additional artifacts that they feel provides insight into their academic and/or nonacademic achievements or goals (optional) in this section.
+1. Introduction: Candidates are to provide TEP Application, Pre-Professional Profile, Pre-Admission to TEP seminar certificate, signed EDA Statement, Praxis Core exam attempt documentation (if applicable) and any additional artifacts that they feel provides insight into their academic and/or non-academic achievements/goals (optional).